Early childhood education in the United States: Funding and Challenges

-To this day one of America's larger challenges regarding Early Childhood Education is a dearth in workforce, partly due to low compensation for rigorous work.
+To this day, one of America's larger challenges regarding early childhood education is a lack of teachers, partly due to low compensation for rigorous work.
 The average early childhood teaching assistant earns an annual salary of less than $25,000 with little to no benefits, while the poverty line for one person in the United States is only $10,000 below that salary.
 The turnover of ECE staff averages 31% per year.
 Another challenge is to ensure the quality of ECE programs.
-Because ECE is a relatively new field, there is little research and consensus into what makes a good program.
-However, the National Association of the Education of Young Children (NAEYC) is a national organization that has identified evidence-based ECE standards and accredits quality programs.
-Continuing the leadership role it established with the Common Core, the federal government could play a key role in establishing ECE standards for states.
-We also are having an unfair advantage to the children who can afford early education programs to the children that are in poverty and can not afford it.
+Because ECE is a relatively new field, there is little research and consensus on what makes a good program.
+However, the NAEYC has identified evidence-based ECE standards and accredits quality programs.
+Continuing the leadership role it established with the Common Core education standards, the federal government could play a key role in establishing ECE standards for states.
+Children whose families cannot afford early education programs are disadvantaged compared to those who can.

+Court cases regarding ECE policy

 The American legal system has also played a hand in public ECE.
 State adequacy cases can also create a powerful legal impetus for states to provide universal access to ECE, drawing upon the rich research illustrating that by the time they enter school, students from low-income backgrounds are already far behind other students.
 The New Jersey case Abbott County School District v.
 Burke and South Carolina case Abbeville County School District v.
-State established early but incomplete precedents in looking at "adequate education" as education that addresses needs best identified in early childhood, including immediate and continuous literacy interventions.
+State established early but incomplete precedents on "adequate education" as education that addresses needs best identified in early childhood, including immediate and continuous literacy interventions.

 In the 1998 case of Abbott v.
-Burke (Abbott V), the New Jersey Supreme Court required New Jersey's poorest school districts to implement high-quality ECE programs and full day kindergarten for all three and four-year-olds.
-Beyond ruling that New Jersey needed to allocate more funds to preschools in low-income communities in order to reach "educational adequacy," the Supreme court also authorized the state department of education to cooperate "with… existing early childhood and daycare programs in the community" to implement universal access.
+Burke (Abbott V), the New Jersey Supreme Court required New Jersey's poorest school districts to implement high-quality ECE programs and full day kindergarten for all 3 and 4-year-olds.
+Beyond ruling that New Jersey needed to allocate more funds to preschools in low-income communities in order to reach "educational adequacy", the Supreme Court also authorized the state's Department of Education to cooperate "with ... existing early childhood and daycare programs in the community" to implement universal access.

 In the 2005 case of Abbeville v.
 State, the South Carolina Supreme Court decided that ECE programs were necessary to break the "debilitating and destructive cycle of poverty for low-income students and poor academic achievement."
 Besides mandating that all low-income children have access to ECE by age three, the court also held that early childhood interventions—such as counseling, special needs identification, and socio-emotional supports—continue through grade three (Abbeville, 2005).
 The court furthermore argued that ECE was not only imperative for educational adequacy but also that "the dollars spent in early childhood intervention are the most effective expenditures in the educational process."